Inclusion, Diversity, Equity, and Accessibility

 Inclusion, Diversity, Equity, and Accessibility Committee

-The Fulton Theatre Diversity, Equity, and Inclusion Committee is committed to supporting the undoing of systemic racism that has historically existed in the theatre and arts by amplifying and celebrating the voices and perspectives of BIPOC in our arts community and beyond.
-The committee aims to build relationships and foster inclusiveness by diversifying our programming, artists, staff, volunteers, and community stakeholders.
+The Fulton Theatre Inclusion, Diversity, Equity, and Accessibility (IDEA) Committee recognizes the presence of social injustice, and systemic racism in the theatre and arts.
+We are committed to amplifying and celebrating the voices and perspectives of BIPOC in our arts community and beyond.
+We will build relationships and foster inclusiveness by taking an intersectional approach to diversifying our programming, artists, staff, volunteers, and community stakeholders.

 This committee is in collaboration with the Fulton’s Board of Directors.
-Fulton Staff Representatives will be from the Marketing, Community Engagement, and Human Resource Departments.
-We will be looking to select 10 candidates from various backgrounds to become founding members.
+Fulton Staff Representatives are from the Marketing, Community Engagement, and Human Resource Departments.